Talks | Interviews | Publications

 BEING YOUR OWN ADVOCATE

 Sept.
-2023: Lara tells Dr. Stracks about her 17th surgery and discovering the power of using her own agency, speaking up, and being her own advocate.
+2023: I talk with Dr. Stracks about my 17th surgery and discovering the power of using my own agency, speaking up, and being my own advocate.

 “Divine timing places things in your life when you need them, and I definitely needed to hear this video today.”